runeksvendsen/bachelor-thesis/chapters/TMP_Pre.md

 Overall, SimCorp's current software solution for portfolio compliance rules works well, but there is room for improvement:

 * From a usability point-of-view, some users prefer being able to type in rules using the keyboard — including e.g. auto-completion.
 SimCorp's current solution does not easily allow for adding this.
 * When writing compliance rules using SimCorp's software, the rule author can make use of so-called *rule fragments*.
 A rule fragment is a small, re-usable rule condition.
 By combining together many of these  conditions, complex compliance rules can be created without having to write the entire rule from scratch.
-SimCorp's intention is to promote the reuse of rule fragments across compliance rules.
+  * SimCorp's intention is to promote the reuse of rule fragments across compliance rules.
 In reality however, only few fragments are used in more than one rule.
   * Conceptually, fragments are very powerful, but also difficult to master.
 They allow for many logical constructions that do not make sense in a business context.
 SimCorp would like a more user-friendly solution with a less steep learning curve.

 # Scope

 The scope of this project is to design, and implement in Haskell, a domain-specific language (DSL) for expressing portfolio compliance rules.
 The DSL must support at least the six rules listed in [Compliance rule examples](#compliance-rule-examples), which are representative of the more complex rules in use, but we do not strive to cover all rules used in practice.
-In addition, the DSL will use concepts from *functional programming*, with the aim of promoting the re-use of rule fragments through maximizing *composability* (see \ref{composability}).
+In addition, the DSL will use concepts from *functional programming*, with the aim of promoting the re-use of rule fragments through maximizing *composability* (see @sec:composability).

 # Background